amondnet/lcov.dart/doc/usage.md

 	]
 }
 ```
+!!! tip
+	See the [API reference](https://api.belin.io/lcov.dart) of this library for more information on the `Report` class.

 ## Format coverage data to the LCOV format
 Each provided class has a dedicated `toString()` instance method returning the corresponding data formatted as [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) string.